oxheadalpha/nft-tutorial/README.md

 The FA2 contract also associates some metadata with each token.
 This tutorial supports token symbol and token name metadata attributes.
-However, the implementation can be easily extended to support custom metadata attributes such an associated image or document URL and its crypto-hash.
+However, the implementation can be easily extended to support custom metadata attributes such as an associated image or document URL and its crypto-hash.

 ## Tutorial